esnet/gdg/website/content/en/docs/gdg/cloud_configuration.md

     ...
 ```

-So given the bucket name of `foo` with a prefix of `bar` with the output_path configured as `testing_data` the datasources will be imported to:
+So given the bucket name of `foo` with a prefix of `bar` with the output_path configured as `testing_data` the connections will be imported to:

-`s3://foo/bar/testing_data/datasources/` and exported from the same location.
+`s3://foo/bar/testing_data/connections/` and exported from the same location.
 If you need it to be in a different location you can update the prefix accordingly but at destination will follow the typical app patterns.